What is it?

 Learning Spanish can open up many more employment opportunities, even if not opting to continue the subject to degree level.
 The majority of A level Spanish students at Blackpool Sixth further their studies to degree level and most combining with another subject, e.g law, tourism, French.
 Others opt to take other routes such as joining the army or spend a gap year travelling.

-AQA AS/A2 grammar book £5 (per year), Kerboodle online subscription £10 (per year), “Como agua para Chocolate” costs £5/ You will need to have copies of each of the texts (your tutors will recommend versions throughout the year).
+AQA AS/A2 grammar book £5 (per year), Kerboodle online subscription £15 (per year), The novel “Como agua para Chocolate” costs £5/ You will need to have copies of each of the texts (your tutors will recommend versions throughout the year).
 We are also on the technology for learning scheme so you will need to have access to a device to enable you to work collaboratively in class and access a range of digital resources.